drcjar/ipfjes-thesis/source/14_chapter_6.md

 - low risk industrial : 0
 - office : 0

 Scores were then multiplied for each job by the duration in years of the job and then summed at participant level.
-See Table fifteen and Figure 6.7.
+See Table 6.15 and Figure 6.8.

-### Table fifteen: Sensitivity analyses: cumulative 'dose' based on occupational asbestos exposure (inferred by job title)
+### Table 6.15: Cumulative 'dose' based on occupational asbestos exposure (inferred by job title)

 |          | N             | mean   |  std   | min   | 25%   | 50%    | 75%     |max   |
 |----------|---------------|--------|--------|-------|-------|------- |---------|------|